zjuter0126/pai/manual/cluster-admin/how-to-use-cpu-nodes.md

 Adding CPU nodes is not much differnt from adding GPU nodes, as we have decribed in [How to Add and Remove Nodes](./how-to-add-and-remove-nodes.md).
 So you can follow that document basically.
 Meanwhile, there are two differences for CPU-only nodes:

-In the preparation phase, you don't need to check GPU driver and Nvidia docker runtime.
+In the preparation phase, you don't need to check GPU driver and `nvidia-container-runtime`.

 In the hived scheduler setting, you should omit `gpu` field or use `gpu: 0` in `skuTypes` for your CPU-only VCs.
 Don't mix CPU nodes with GPU nodes.
 Here is an example: